Microsoft Skype for Business FAQ

-Unless you have set notifications so alerts will not display when you are in Do not Disturb mode, Skype for Business will by default always send you both a visual alert (in the lower right corner of your display) and a sound alert whenever someone tries to reach you via IM.
-Just the same, you may occasionally fail to notice an IM request.
-This is especially likely when you are using multiple screens or when your alert volume is too low or off.
+Unless you have set notifications so alerts do not display when you are in Do not Disturb mode, Skype for Business by default always sends you both a visual alert and a sound alert whenever someone tries to reach you via IM.
+Just the same, you might occasionally fail to notice an IM request, especially when you are using multiple screens or when your alert volume is too low or off.

-To help ensure that your IM alerts are noticeable, try the following:
+To help ensure that your IM alerts are noticeable, try the following things:

 What do the various presence states mean, which ones are set automatically, and which ones can I set myself?

-Following is a table that describes the contact presence states that people can see, what each state means, and how it gets set.
+The following table describes the contact presence states that people can see, what each state means, and how it gets set.